hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

     If the signal was loaded from a file this key stores the name of the original file.

+time_zone
+    type: Str

+    The time zone as defined in 'pytz.all_timezones' of the pytz library, e. g.
+"UTC", "Europe/London", etc. It can also be a time offset, e. g. "+03:00" or "-05:00".

 time
     type: Str